 * *

 I have elsewhere analysed the story proposed by Firdausi, presenting my careful close reading of the episode.
 This yields a picture that is surprisingly at odds with the accepted idea we have of the story.
 The Shahnama deals with Shirin’s story only briefly, as a sub-episode within the reign of two kings, Khusrau Parviz and his heir Qubad.
 Early on in Khusrau’s life, his youthful love for Shirin is mentioned.
 Firdausi tells us nothing about her origin, family, social background or religion.
 She is mentioned by name as part of the king’s harem, but then disappears from sight for a long part of the king’s career.
 As matters of state on the domestic and the international scene loom larger in his life, Khusrau forgets Shirin.
 He contracts an alliance of the highest political import with Maryam, the daughter of the Byzantine emperor.
 His second alliance is similarly political but in this case the king also feels true love for the gallant Gurdiya, the sister of his noble enemy, Bahram Chubin.
 Shirin briefly re-surfaces as she darkly hints at her successful rival’s unclear loyalties.
 Gurdiya however, eventually leaves the court and Firdausi does not mention her again while the reign of Khusrau continues to unfold.
 It is only much later, while on a hunting expedition, that the king has the surprise of meeting Shirin again.
 This meeting seems to have been engineered by Shirin, as she has made careful preparations of dress and appearance.
 With a cunningly moving speech and a few crocodile tears, she stirs her former lover’s guilt and swiftly rekindles his past passion.
-The now seriously besotted king marries her, acting explicitly against the shocked and adamant opposition of the nobles of Iran: Khusrau soils his kingship and his heredity with such a lowly and despicably impure woman.
+The now seriously besotted king marries her, acting explicitly against the shocked and adamant opposition of the nobles of Iran: Khusrau soils his kingship and his heredity with such an impure woman.
 Iranian kingship rocks on its basis as this inconceivable marriage threatens to break the bond between the king and his nobles.
 Nevertheless, the marriage does not satisfy Shirin, who, in her scheming scramble to the top, poisons the king’s respected and dignified queen, his very noble Byzantine first lady.
 Systematic in her cruelty, she also targets the queen’s son, Shiruya, who happens to bar the way to the throne for her own sons.
 He is imprisoned, growing up estranged from his father, who considers him wicked and feeble-minded.
 Khusrau’s reign, though splendid, turns the people against him and a conspiracy eventually brings Shiruya into power.
 Amidst revolutionary shrieks, Khusrau is awoken that night by a panicking Shirin who advises him to run and hide.
 The now contemptible king, acting on his wife’s advice, is discovered hungry and scared, ignobly skulking in a garden.
 He is imprisoned, continuing to show devotion and trust to Shirin only.
 Finally it is decided to have him murdered.
 Robbed of her protector, Shirin is now publicly accused of sorcery, one of the most serious crimes in Sasanian law, carrying the option of execution.
 She courageously faces her judges with a moving address and her beauty ensnares the old men of the council and especially the new king Shiruya-Qubad, her previous arch-enemy.
 Besotted, as was his father before him, he also proposes marriage.
 However, Shiruya’s political situation is insecure and Shirin judges that with such a weak protector, her chances are too flimsy to last.
 In Firdausi’s words, it is only as, literally with her back to the wall, she poisons herself in Khusrau’s mausoleum that “she died and earned the world’s approval.”